rittwik3/iric/readme.md

-## Welcome to the Innovative Research Club NIT Hamirpur
+## Welcome to the Innovative Research Incubation Club NIT Hamirpur
 This is the repository to store the official website for IRIC NIT Hamipur.